mnaufalhamdani/CustomTakePickFile/README.md

-## Face Camera X
+## Custom Take Pick File

-Face camera is a module for cameras with face and location detection using supporting modules, including:
+TakePickFile is a module for camera with face detection, location from coordinate, record video, capture photo ID card and pick file (photo or video) from gallery.
+Using supporting modules, including:

 - **[CameraX](https://developer.android.com/training/camerax)**: CameraX is a Jetpack library, built to make developing camera apps easy.
 - **[ML Kit](https://developers.google.com/ml-kit)**: ML Kit’s processing happens on-device.
 This makes it fast and unlocks real-time use cases like processing of camera input.
 It also works while offline and can be used for processing images that need to remain on the device.